 Meadowsweet is the name that I chose for my flower business – and my name is Liz Doherty.
-I have spent 20 years working as a university lecturer, but a few years ago I started thinking about how to develop a flower business.
+I spent 20 years working as a university lecturer, but 12 years ago I started thinking about how to develop a flower business.
 I acquired a couple of qualifications in floral art from Sheffield College and I attended Jane Packer’s advanced floral design course in London.
 From here I developed my own values, ideas and practical skills for working with flowers – I hope some of this comes across in my website and my blog.
-I get ridiculously excited about cut flowers and love communicating this enthusiasm through the arrangements I create and the workshops that I run.
+I get ridiculously excited about cut flowers and love communicating this enthusiasm through the designs I create and the workshops that I run.

 about my flowers and foliage